octopress/feeds/README.md

   link-feed: Links-only Feed
 ```

+If you want to change the title for other languages you can add a new language localized config file.
+For example if you have German
+feeds, you would add a config file at `_plugins/feeds/config_de.yml` and set titles for your German language feeds.

 ### Feed permalinks

 You can set the URL for the feed pages by configuring the `permalink` setting.
 Here's an example: